Arkaeriit/dotfiles/vim/custom_help/custom_help.md

 ### Default

 #### Theme
-The default color is the dark theme `dark-meadow`.
+The default color is the dark theme `jardin-urbain`.
 As it is a dark theme, I have to set the variable `background` to `dark`.

 #### Upgrade to do later
 I like this theme because, as I disabled italics in tmux, a lot of highlights are in the background.
 I might need to change the theme if I want to enable italics.
 Furthermore, as I use 256 color, the result is very bright and saturated, which I like.
 It I want to use more colors, I will need to teak it to be brighter in true color mode.